-Includes interest paid and accrued on the Bonds, Variable Debt, and Lease Interest.
-This is netted with the capitalization of bond interest to the construction in progress assets that the bond and variable debt finances.
+CAPITAL GRANT CONTRIBUTIONS are comprised of Airport Improvement Project (AIP) entitlement and discretionary grants through the Federal Aviation Administration (FAA) and other Federal and state organizations.
+These funds are recognized as revenue as the work is completed on the eligible projects.
+In fiscal year 2018 capital grant contributions increased by \$11.4 million or with the capitalization of bond interest to the construction in progress assets that the bond and variable debt finances.
 The capitalized interest in fiscal years ended June 30, 2018 and 2017 was \$7.2 million and \$4.8 million, respectively.
 The bond premium amortization from all four bond series is also netted with interest expense.
 The 2010 Series C Bonds were issued as Build America Bonds and, as such, the Airport Authority receives a cash subsidy from the U.S. Treasury equal to 32.7 percent of the interest payable.
-The interest subsidy for the fiscal years ended June 30, 2018 and 2017 was \$4.7 million.
+The interest subsidy for the fiscal years ended June 30, 2018 and 2017 was includes proceeds and expenses for legal settlements, gain (loss) on the sale of assets, unrealized gain (loss) on investments, and other miscellaneous revenue and expenses.